TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 - References are only available in TypoScript templates, not in TSconfig (User TypoScript or Page TypoScript)

-- References are only resolved for Content Objects

-- Otherwise references are not resolves.
-For example, you **cannot** use a reference :ts:`<plugin.tx_example.settings.foo` to find the value of `foo`.
+- References are only resolved for Content Objects, otherwise references are not resolves.
+For example, you **cannot** use a reference :ts:`< plugin.tx_example.settings.foo` to find the value of `foo`.
-  The value you get will be just '<plugin.tx_example.settings.foo' instead.
+  The value you get will be just :ts:'< plugin.tx_example.settings.foo' instead.

 .. _syntax-bigger-than-operator: